 Our studio is located just outside of Boston, in Watertown Massachusetts.
 Please contact us if you would like to come by the studio and see our handcrafted tables, types of wood, stains, or discuss your Saltwoods custom build.

 Our workshop finds its home about just outside of Boston, in Watertown, MA.
 Please contact us if you would like to come by to view our studio and see our handcrafted tables, species of wood, stains options, or simple discuss your needs for a custom table.
 19C Calvin Rd.
 Watertown, MA, 02472.

-We are a small team people who love using our hands and fabricating sturdy, functional pieces of furniture that cherish the real character of the wood.
+We are a small team of people who love using our hands to fabricate sturdy, functional pieces of furniture that cherish the real character of the wood.
 We show up early and work hard, doing our part in rejuvenating American manufacturing one project at a time.
-We support trade with local and domestic businesses and resource all of our wood responsibly from local mills and salvage operations.
+We support trade with local businesses and resource all of our wood responsibly from local mills and salvage operations.

 Alyssa ChappeOffice admin/Photographer